swaker854/InetSoftWork/Code of Conduct.md

 # Code of Conduct

-By participating in this project in any way, including but not limited to submitting or commenting on an issue or pull request, you are agreeing to comply with the InetSoft Code of Conduct (CoC), reproduced here for convenience; please refer to https://InetSofthq.com/@InetSofthq/code-of-conduct for the up-to-date official document.
+By participating in this project in any way, including but not limited to submitting or commenting on an issue or pull request, you are agreeing to comply with the InetSoft Code of Conduct (CoC).

  ## Pledge